Skip to main content

 “When I started this course, I was just an LSA… now I’m a full-time HLTA, and my timetable’s full.”

-Her degree has also opened the door to gaining Qualified Teacher Status (QTS) through her workplace:
+Her degree has also opened the door to training as a qualified teacher through her current workplace:

 “Next year I’m going to go in as an unqualified teacher, get my QTS, and then I’ll be a qualified teacher… hopefully I’m going to be a teacher in the next two years.”